top of page

 Summer boat rides lasting for hours, replete with skiers chasing daylight for as long as they could, riding on their heels into the setting of the sun.

-If the fish were biting, or the crabs were calling, we’d meander to the boathouse to throw out a line, or, wander to the edge of the pier to set a trap or two, languishing in the quietude until dusk, when the cicadas came out to sing their songs of the bayou.
+If the fish were biting, or the crabs were calling, we’d meander to the boathouse to throw out a line, or, wander to the edge of the pier to set a trap or two, reveling in the quietude until dusk, when the cicadas came out to sing their songs of the bayou.

 This was our world before August of 2005, when our excursions to the town of Slidell were more frequent, and the days much slower.